berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

             (list-of-values (rest-operands exps) env))))

 **Left to Right?
 Right to Left?**
-Notice that we cannot tell whether the metacircular evaluator evaluates operands from left to right or from right to left.
-Its evaluation order is inherited from the underlying
+Given some list of operands,`list-of-values` will recursively construct a nested cons structure of calls to `mc-eval` on each operand.
+Notice that we cannot tell the order that the metacircular evaluator evaluates operands from left to right or from right to left.
+Its evaluation order is inherited from the underlying  Scheme: If the arguments to `cons` in `list-of-values` are evaluated from left to right, then `list-of-values` will evaluate operands from left to right; and if the arguments to
-Scheme: If the arguments to `cons` in `list-of-values` are evaluated from left to right, then `list-of-values` will evaluate operands from left to right; and if the arguments to `cons` are evaluated from right to left, then `list-of-values` will evaluate operands from right to left.
+`cons` are evaluated from right to left, then `list-of-values` will evaluate operands from right to left.